 - Ha-He ハ ヘ

 ニ is the only one that really is a Chinese numeral. キ is approximately ニ crossed by a vertical line.
 The lines of the Chinese numeral for 3 are horizontal, not slanted like ミ.
-Someone saw me practicing writing these into a grid, and corrected how I was drawing ミ as three horizontal lines.
+Someone saw me sitting in an izakaya practicing writing these into a grid, and corrected me how I was drawing ミ as three horizontal lines.
 "That's a Chinese 3, not Japanese mi.
 The lines of mi slant down a little."
 I explained that I had no plan to write any Japanese, I just wanted to be able to pronounce katakana and hiragana.
-As long as I learned to recognize the signs, what would it matter if I thought that many signs and labels slanted their mi for no good reason.
+As long as I learned to recognize the signs, what would it matter if I thought that many street signs and labels slanted their mi for no good reason.
 "Hmmm.
 OK", he said.

 Lesson #2, Again: